The Grubbs

-The Grubbs was an unaired American sitcom television series.
-Based on the British sitcom the Grimleys, it starred Michael Cera as Mitchell Grubb, Randy Quaid as his father, and Carol Kane as his mother.
+The Grubbs is an unaired American sitcom.
+Based on the British sitcom The Grimleys, it starred Michael Cera as Mitchell Grubb, Randy Quaid as his father, and Carol Kane as his mother.
 It would have premiered on November 3, 2002, but was cancelled two days before its planned premiere.

 History

 The Grubbs was announced by Fox in May 2002, and was intended to premiere on November 3 of that year in Fox's 9:30 PM Sunday time slot, right after Malcolm in the Middle.
 The series was co-produced by Granada Entertainment USA and 20th Century Fox Television, in a partnership with Universal Television.
 In a statement when the series was originally announced, Granada Entertainment USA president Antony Root said, "With vivid characters, sharp writing and irreverent humour, The Grubbs has all the makings of a great success for Fox."
 But although Fox had originally ordered thirteen episodes of the series, in September 2002 they announced this would be reduced to eight, and the series ended up being cancelled in November 2002, two days before the show would have premiered.
-As of now, there are no plans for the series to ever air at all.

-Although no episodes of the Grubbs were ever aired, the series did help Cera land an audition for the sitcom Arrested Development, in which he played George Michael Bluth.
+Although no episodes of The Grubbs were ever aired, the series did help Cera land an audition for the sitcom Arrested Development, in which he played George Michael Bluth.
 The Grubbs also served as Cera's debut playing a role on American network television.